Newest Restaurant Supply and Restaurant Equipment

 How to Properly Organize Your Inventory

 It is always easier to locate an item if it is located near similar items.
 It makes more sense to store your perishable foods in one place rather than scatter them in different spots around your establishment.
 This way, when you look for something, you know exactly where to find it.
-Even if you do not know the exact spot of what you are looking for, you will be able to find it easily.
-This is beneficial when you have new employees as well.
+Even if you do not know where the exact spot of what you are looking for is, you will be able to find it easily.
+This is also beneficial when you need to train new employees on the kitchen operations.

 Date Items Immediately